SAP/fosstars-rating-core/docs/oss_security_rating.md

 1. If an open-source project has a security policy.
 1. If an open-source project has a bug bounty program.
 1. If an open-source project signs its artifacts.
-1. If an open-source project is regularly scanned for vulnerable dependencies.
 1. If a project uses Dependabot.
 1. If an open-source project uses FindSecBugs.
 1. If an open-source project uses AddressSanitizer.